 By staggering retirement, each spouse gets a better sense of their daily routines, hobbies, aspirations, and social life outside the home.

 Understand Retirement Spousal Benefits After Divorce

-The separation of marital assets can extend to retirement plans, involving something called a qualified domestic relations order (QDRO) to divvy the money without early withdrawal penalties.
+The separation of marital assets can extend to retirement plans, involving a qualified domestic relations order (QDRO) to divvy the money without early-withdrawal penalties.
 You may also be entitled to spousal support in retirement.
 Divorced or widowed spouses qualify for social security benefits on the record of a spouse.